fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 transform, then uses the OHB to reconstruct the original packet, which it decrypts and verifies with the inner transform.

-* Apply the (outer) decryption transform to the packet
+* Apply the (outer) decryption transform to the packet.
+If the integrity check does not pass, discard the packet.
+The result of this is referred to as the outer SRTP packet.

 * Separate the OHB from the (encrypted) original payload

-* Form a new SRTP packet with:
+* Form a new synthetic SRTP packet with:

   * Header = Received header, with header fields replaced with values from OHB